Commencing an exercise routine helps to improve people’s eating habits automatically, research finds.

 “The process of becoming physically active can influence dietary behavior.

-Those who said they exercised less than 30 minutes per week began aerobic workouts three times a week over 15 months.
+People who did less than 30 minutes exercise per week began aerobic workouts on three days a week across 15 months.

 Professor Bray said: